notsaman/newspaper_topic_modelling/README.md

 * Which of the topic markers is classified the most?

 * Are articles of a certain topic classified more accurately than others?

+### Results

+* The model was run on a linear SVM, with topics generated through LDA.
+* The average accuracy on both the test set and the entire dataset is 79%, with a recall of 78%, with precision ranging from 68% to 93% between the (unevenly distributed) classes.